-Motivational Interviewing Program
+Foundations of Motivational Interviewing Program

-Why participate in Motivational Interviewing?
+Why participate in the Foundations of Motivational Interviewing program?

 Who should take Motivational Interviewing Training?

-All healthcare clinicians working with families and children (of all ages) to address healthy behaviors are welcome, including physicians, physician assistants, nurse practitioners, registered dietitians and registered nurses.
+All healthcare clinicians in Georgia who are working with families and children (of all ages) to address healthy behaviors are welcome to participate in the training.

 Upcoming training events

-Children’s designates this internet live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
+Children’s Healthcare of Atlanta is accredited by the Medical Association of Georgia to provide continuing medical education for physicians.
+Children’s designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Stark Law Disclaimer